If you get tired of Bergen's historic centre, there's plenty more to do within easy reach of the city. Here's some ideas to kick-start your planning.

-Tours leave year-round from the Zachariasbryggen pier at the heart of Bergen twice daily at 10am and 2pm, with an extra 6pm evening departure added on select days during July and August.
-Check in advance for winter departures as tours are weather dependent.
+Tours leave year-round from the Zachariasbryggen pier at the heart of Bergen.
+Departures are more frequent in the summer months, but even so it's best to check with Visit Bergen in advance.
 You can read this article about a previous cruise on the Osterfjord to get a feel for what to expect.

 Flåm & the Nærøyfjord

-The Nærøyfjord is defined by its narrow sides.
+One of the best fjords in Norway, the stunning Nærøyfjord is defined by its narrow width and steep sides.
 Thanks to its inclusion on the classic Norway in a Nutshell itinerary, the Nærøyfjord is one of Norway’s most well-known fjords.
-It’s easily accessible via the public ferry from Gudvangen to Flåm, which means a trip on the fjord can be combined with a memorable trip on the Flåm railway, and the Oslo to Bergen line.

 The dragons' heads from the gables are influenced by the décor of the region’s many stave churches.
 Two burial mounds from the Viking Age and a statue of King Bele, a gift from German emperor Wilhelm II in 1913, are other highlights on the trail.